Yoneo Ono Award

 RCAC’s Yoneo Ono Outstanding Rural Volunteer Award was created in honor of Yoneo Ono, one of RCAC’s founders.
 The board presented the award to Ono when he retired from its board in 1984 for his lifelong commitment to rural development.
 The award honors rural people who have made significant lifelong contributions to their community in volunteer capacities.

-RCAC Board of Directors presents the award during a festive celebration on the honoree’s home turf.
+RCAC’s Board of Directors presents the award to the honoree during a reception held in his/her community, and a cash award is donated to a local charitable organization of the honoree’s choice.
 Since 1984, 29 outstanding volunteers who have made immense contributions to rural development have received the award.